nmmarquez/soctheory/neomarxism/Harvey.md

  - Expansion of urban space has picked up conspicous wealth in areas like Dubai
  - Hosuing costs in urban areas becoming unsustainable
  - Author argues that a global financial crisis is likely looming

+## Property and Pacification
+ - Quality and city itself in urban space has been commodified
+ - Pacification by cappucino
+ - This state makes defense of property, in terms of economic worth, tantamount
+   - Setup is inherently conflict prone
+ - Cities are facilitating seperation by way of
+   - Private public spaces
+   - Gated communities

+## Dispossessions
+ - Most city transormations require destruction of space
+   - This space is most often populated by the poor
+ - This phenomenon is reoccuring
+ - See accumulation by dispossesion
+ - Any place that does not have an official deed is up for grabs
+ - Any displaced individual is often not within rights to demand compensation
+ - Author gives examples of scenarios in India and China
+ - Offering ownership to individuals often has them resettling anyway at low prices
+ - Author hedges bets on favelas transorming into scenic urban dwellings
+   - As the original inhabitants get displaced

+## Formulating demands
+ - At some point populations push back and demand justice
+ - Examples of social movements presented by author
+ - Simple solution is greater democratic control over the surplus
+ - OECD data shows that the states portion of gross output has been constant
+   - Since the 1970s
+ - Increasing the states share only has beneficial effect if is democratically owned
+ - Those with agency are ablet to reshape the urban fabric to their needs
+   - New Haven and Yale
+   - Bloomberg in NYC
+ - Financial crises rarely affect the affluent in terms of possesion or income
+ - Urban movements are pushing against this and asking for bail out funds to be reappropriated
+    - Who needs to be bailed out here?
+    - These movements lack the size in order to get demands met
+    - They also dont have a way of seizing the surplus
+ - Unifying struggles needs to hinge on the right to the city